eellpp/pubScratchpad/Tech/programming/java/javafx/bindings/bindings_basics.md

-Certainly.
 Bindings in JavaFX are a powerful feature that allow you to create dynamic, automatic relationships between properties of different objects.
 They're fundamental to creating reactive user interfaces in JavaFX applications.
 Let's dive into the concept and some examples.